1. Home

 Paul Drude Institute has 30 years of experience in the field of cathodoluminescence (CL) spectroscopy, which analyzes the light emitted by semiconductors under electron irradiation.
 The light is emitted when charge carriers (electrons and holes) recombine and its wavelength is determined, among other things, by the band gap of the semiconductor.
 Based on a scanning electron microscope (SEM), this offers the possibility to investigate properties of semiconductor structures with extremely high spatial and spectral resolution.
 On the one hand, this allows a more detailed understanding of structural defects in the crystal structure as they influence the light emission and thus their influence on desired properties can be investigated.
 On the other hand, nanoscopic structures can be investigated that have been incorporated into the semiconductor to tailor its functionality.
 However, knowledge on the dynamics, i.e. the temporal behavior of the charge carriers, which cannot be investigated with a classical CL system, are crucial for a comprehensive understanding of where charge carriers are lost, i.e. efficiency is lost in the structures.
 The required high temporal resolution is achieved by pulsing the electron beam on a picosecond timescale combined with ultrafast detectors.

-The application lab is co-funded by the European Regional Development Fund through the Berlin State Government (Senate) from January 2023 through December 2025.
+The laboratory is co-funded by the European Regional Development Fund through the State of Berlin (Senate) from January 2023 to December 2025.

 ZALKAL project website